Sprains and strains

 - Your provider will conduct a thorough examination based on your reason for visit, presenting symptoms and health history.
 Charges will be based on examination and services provided during the visit.

-A sport injury is a type of injury that typically happens while exercising or playing a sport.
-Whether you’re a professional athlete or just someone who enjoys weekend jogs, sports injuries can keep you from doing your favorite activities.
-Fortunately, these injuries are treatable and often preventable.
-A few common sports injuries include:
+A sports injury is a type of injury that typically happens while exercising or playing a sport.
+From athletes to casual walkers, sports injuries can keep people from doing their favorite activities.
+Fortunately, these injuries are treatable and often preventable:

 - Achilles tendonitis